Ray casting: Line drawings

 Roth’s ray casting system generated the images of solid objects on the right.
 Box enclosures, dynamic bounding, and coherence were used for optimization.
-For each picture, the screen was sampled with a density of about 100×100 (e.g., 10,000) rays and new edges were located via binary searches.
+For each picture, the screen was sampled with a density of about 100×100 (i.e., 10,000) rays and new edges were located via binary searches.
 Then all edges were followed by casting additional rays at one pixel increments on the two sides of the edges.
 Each picture was drawn on a Tektronix tube at 780×780 resolution.

 Shaded pictures

 To make a shaded picture, again cast one ray per pixel in the screen.
 This time, however, use the visible surface pointer S[1] at each pixel to access the description of the surface.
-From this, compute the surface normal at the visible point t[1].
+From this, compute the surface normal at the visible point t [1].
 The pixel’s value, the displayable light intensity, is proportional to the cosine of the angle formed by the surface normal and the light-source-to-surface vector.
 Processing all pixels this way produces a raster-type picture of the scene.